alanreidt/javascript-fundamentals-note/README.md

 ```

 ## Execution context
-An *execution context* is a specification device that is used to track the runtime evaluation of code by an ECMAScript implementation.
+An *Execution context* is a specification device that is used to track the runtime evaluation of code by an ECMAScript implementation.

-Execution context can be represented as an object with the next fields:
+An Execution context can be represented as an object with the next fields:
 - Code evaluation state: contains information (state) required to perform, suspend and resume evaluation of the code (for example, current line of the code);
 - Function: equals to null or to a function object;
 - Realm;